puddinator/group-movie-recommendations/README.md

 # group-movie-recommendations
-Recommending movies for group watching, based on Letterboxd profiles
+Recommending movies for group watching, based on Letterboxd and IMDb profiles: Flask, BeautifulSoup, Pandas, Celery and Redis

-To-do list:
-Javascript year and popularity filter
-Add search progress
-Improve speed
-Improve design